SantiagoMartos02/SantiagoMartos02/README.md

 I am an undergraduate Computer science and Engineering student at IIIT-Hyderabad.
 C, C++, Python, Javascript, HTML, and Shell are the programming languages I am good at.
 I love to learn and build something new, productive, innovative and creative.
 * **I am interested in Web designing, Android development, and digital marketing**
 - 🌱 I’m currently learning ...
-  - Java
-  - Python
-  - JavaScript
   - Node.js
   - MySQL
   - SQL
-  -
-- 👯 I’m looking forward to collaborate on open source projects.
+- I’m looking forward to collaborate on open source projects.
-- ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 📖 I love to read novels, 🎵 listen to music, and 🌴 explore nature outdoors.

 ### 🛠 &nbsp;Tech Stack